 Microsoft came clean about its next-generation game console, the Xbox Series X, last March.
 Or they least revealed details about its internal components.
-Now, attention is being focused on “Lockhart,” the code name for what most assume is a cheaper and less powerful version of the Xbox Series X.
+Now, Microsoft's cheaper console, the Xbox Series S, is back in the spotlight.

 When will we see the Xbox Series S (Lockhart)?

 Microsoft is expected to roll out both the Xbox Series X and the Xbox Series S (Lockhart) in time for the 2020 holiday shopping season.
-Until then, we must wait—most likely until August, when Eurogamer reports Microsoft is expected to announce the Xbox Series S in a webcast similar to its online announcement of the Xbox Series X.
+Windows Central reports that it will launch on Nov.
+10.

 Everyone tends to gloss over the fact that the coronavirus pandemic has impacted Microsoft just as much as its customers.
 Microsoft’s launch of its Surface Book 3 was delayed because of supply issues, and it’s likely that the Xbox Series S has been affected to some extent as well.
 Heck, Lockhart’s existence was even in doubt: a year ago, Thurrott.com’s Brad Sams was reporting that Lockhart’s existence was ”scrubbed clean,” but now Lockhart references are showing up in Microsoft’s developer documentation.